TiagoOlivoto/metan/cran-comments.md

 In this version I have made the following changes:
 * Omitted *"Provides functions for"* from description file.
 * In the function `corr_plot()` the message *"The factors ... where excluded to perform the analysis.
 Only numeric variables were used."* was deleted.
+* Note that some new 'utilities' functions were included.
+Please, see "News" for more details.

 # Test environments